 8. Penn’s Cave & Wildlife Park

-We went into a cave via a boat, gas driven and then exited the cave via this tiny little opening (you had to watch your head).
-The experience from start to finish was truly worth every penny.
-You ride in a boat, through the cave.
+We went into a cave via a boat, gas-driven, and then exited the cave via this tiny little opening (you had to watch your head).

 When you get to the end of the cave or what you think the end of the cave is, you actually exit it and head out into the wildlife preserve which you can see from the boat.